semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

    for example to fix a parse error.
 2. Semgrep will fail if the interface between `semgrep` and `semgrep-core` has changed since the binary was compiled.
-   This has historically been happening around every two months.
+   This has historically been happening around every two months, but can happen at any time without notice.

 With that in mind, the available shortcuts are:
 ### The Homebrew shortcut